-The IMAGINE (Interactive Media Architecture Group in Education) Lab is composed of a group of researchers and students with a mission of serving the Architecture/Engineering/Construction (AEC) community.
-Primarily, the IMAGINE lab provides exemplary applications of cutting edge, architectural visualization technologies; and prepares students in the use of these technologies.
+The IMAGINE (Interactive Media Architecture Group in Education) Lab is comprised of a group of researchers and students with a mission of serving the architecture, engineering, and construction (AEC) community.
+Primarily, the IMAGINE lab provides exemplary applications of cutting edge, architectural visualization technologies, and prepares students in the use of these technologies.

 History of the IMAGINE Lab

 The lab began in the early 1990s in the College of Architecture (now the College of Design) at Georgia Tech as an informal collection of students and faculty.
 This group was interested in researching the development and integration of digital technology for visualization, and the impact this new technology might have on designers.

 Other research included developing enabling technology for different types of digital information, from early digital video compression schemes to integrated multimedia presentation systems and virtual reality.
 Projects have been supported by IBM, Kodak, DENON, Apple Computers, NBC, the Atlanta Committee for the Olympic Games (ACOG), Fulton County, the Midtown Alliance, Central Atlanta Progress (CAP) and many others.